UPSC NDA 1 result 2022 declared

 The shortlisted candidates will have to appear for the interview round by the Services Selection Board (SSB) of the Ministry of Defence.
 The mark-sheets of the candidates will also be made available to download on the Commission’s website within fifteen (15) days from the date of publication of final result.

-Steps to download UPSC NDA admit card 2022:
+Steps to download UPSC NDA result 2022:

 - Visit the official website upsc.gov.in